-- 1. Catholic "looked after" girls and Catholic girls who have been adopted or made subject to Child Arrangements Orders or Special Guardianship Orders. - 2.
-Baptised Catholic girls with a Certificate of Catholic Practice. - 3.
-Other baptised Catholic girls, whose application is supported by a Catholic baptismal certificate. - 4.
-Other "looked after" girls and girls who have been adopted or made subject to Child Arrangements Orders or Special Guardianship Orders. - 5.
+- 1. Catholic/Other "looked after" girls and previously "looked after" Catholic/Other girls who have been adopted or made subject to Child Arrangements Orders or Special Guardianship Orders.
+This also applies to previously "looked after" children from overseas and in-year admissions. - 2.
+Baptised Catholic girls where the application is supported by a baptism certificate. - 3.
 Baptised girls by Eastern/Orthodox Churches where the application is supported by a baptism certificate or a certificate of reception.
-Also Catechumens with a certificate of entry into the order of Catechumens. - 6.
-Girls from Christian families where the application is supported by either a baptism certificate or a letter from a Minister of Religion confirming membership of the Parish Community. - 7.
-Girls of families from other Faiths where the application is supported by a letter from a Religious Leader of the Faith confirming membership of the Faith Community. - 8.
+Also Catechumens with a certificate of entry into the order of Catechumens. - 4.
+Girls from Christian families where the application is supported by either a baptism certificate or a letter on headed paper from a Minister of Religion confirming membership of the Parish Community. - 5.
+Girls of families from other Faiths where the application is supported by a letter from a Religious Leader of the Faith confirming membership of the Faith Community. - 6.
 Any other girl.